szeighami/FastForwardAttention/README.md

 A complete example is in examply.py

 ### Results
 We perform [cnn_dailymail](https://huggingface.co/datasets/cnn_dailymail) summarization task with [opt-1.3b](https://huggingface.co/facebook/opt-1.3b) and compare FFA with default huggingface model.
 Results below are total model forward pass time for performing summarization for 100 test samples from cnn_dailymail dataset.
 Results are on RTX 3090.
-We use 1000 tokens from atricle (to avoid OOM across batch sizes) and generate a 128 token summary.
+We use 1,000 tokens from the atricles (to avoid OOM across batch sizes) and generate a 128 token summary.

 The modified code for using FFA with opt can be found in modeling_opt.py.
 The code modifies [this file](https://github.com/huggingface/transformers/blob/main/src/transformers/models/opt/modeling_opt.py) in the transformers library, so that it uses FFA for attention calculation.
 Run